Bash Script

 # =============================================================================

-# An all-in-one Bash script to get a quick overview of system health.
+# Description: An all-in-one Bash script for a quick overview of system health.

 # =============================================================================